Help Us Make a Difference

 In the words of Archbishop Desmond Tutu, "the concept of Ubuntu—says I could not walk as a human being, I could not think as a human being, except through learning it from other human beings…We belong in this delicate network...I mean simply to say that ultimately our greatest joy is when we seek to do good for others.
 It is how we are made.”

-While there are a lot of things happening at Memorial, our focus for 2018 is dedicated to these key areas:
+While there are a lot of things happening at Memorial, our focus is dedicated to these key areas: